RulerOfEternalNight/RulerOfEternalNight/README.md

 ## ( ﾟдﾟ)つHi

-#### Intrests: Still trying all the feilds available but currently I am intrested in devoloping apps in flutter and I am also intrested in developing web apps
+#### Interests: Still trying all the fields available.
+But currently; intrested in devoloping apps in flutter and also intrested in developing web apps

----

 <h3 align="left">Here are few skills I know:</h3>
 <p align="left">